icons8/lunacy-docs/docs/teams.md

 * Get links to invite new members (1).
 * Manage team members and their roles (2).
 * Delete team members (3).
+* Copy a link for a pending invite to resend it (4).

 ![Team members tab](public/team_members3.png)

 To get an invite link, click **Invite user** in the upper-right corner of the screen.
 The link gets copied to your clipboard, and a new record appears in the table of team members.
 Until the invitee opens opens the link, you'll see the *Invite pending* caption instead of the username.
-Use the drop-down list in the **Role** column, to assign the required user role:
+Use the drop-down list in the **Team permissions** column, to assign the required user role:

-* **Viewer** (can view).
-The role assigned by default to all users joining a team via an invite link.
-Users with this role can only view the content of team documents.
+* **Can view**.
+The set of permissions assigned by default to all users joining a team via an invite link.
+Users with this set of permissions can only view the content of team documents.
-* **Developer** (can export).
-This role is intended for developer handoff.
-Users with this role can view designs, inspect layer properties in the left panel, and export document content.
+* **Can export**.
+This set of permissions is intended for developer handoff.
+Users with this set of permissions can view designs, inspect layer properties in the left panel, and export document content.
-* **Editor** (can edit).
-Users with this role can create and edit documents within the team.
-But they don't have some administrative privileges.
+* **Can edit**.
+Users with this set of permissions can create and edit documents within the team.
+But they don't have some administrative permissions.
 * **Admin**.
-Team administrators get the extended set of privileges.
+Team administrators get the extended set of permissions.

 Once a user opens the link, their username and avatar appear on the **Members** tab.
 You can view team members' profiles by right-clicking their avatars.